GageLineberry/recipes/guacamole.md

 This line goes to GitHub

-*put one avocado into a bowl
+*put two avocado into a bowl